jimmycababa/jimmycababa/README.md

 <h1 align="center">Full Stack Javascript Developer based in Milwaukee, WI</h1>

 - 🔭 I’m currently working on a fullstack app that allows users to find free tennis courts
-- 🌱 I’m currently learning node.js, react
+- 🌱 I’m currently learning node.js, react, ruby on rails
 - 👯 I’m looking to collaborate on projects that are focused on the betterment of our environment
 - 📫 You can reach me at jimmycababa@gmail.com